zumasys/docs/site/jbase/jbc/common/README.md

 ## Note

-> The compiler will not, by default, check that variables declared in **COMMON** statements are initialized before they have been used as this may be beyond the scope of this single source code check.
+> The compiler will, by default, not check that variables declared in **COMMON** statements are initialized before they have been used as this may be beyond the scope of this single source code check.
 >
 > The "–Jci" option, when specified to the jBASE BASIC compiler, will force this check to be applied to common variables as well.
 The initialization of named common is controlled via options in the Config\_EMULATE file.
 >